Liu-Zhonglin/MATH4999-PBN/README.md

-# MATH4999-PBN: HKU MATH4999 Final Year Project
+HKU MATH4999 Final Year Project

 This repository contains the source code, programmatic presentations, and the final report for my Final Year Project (MATH4999) at the University of Hong Kong (HKU).
-The project explores **Probabilistic Boolean Networks (PBNs)** and its applications.
+The project explores **Probabilistic Boolean Networks (PBNs)** and its applications in systems biology.

 ## Repository Structure